Restorative Yoga For Beginners At Home:

 Several studies have linked yoga and helping to reduce depression, stress and anxiety symptoms.
 A 2005 published article suggested potential beneficial effects of yoga on depressive disorders.

-A 2013 study out of the Journal of Ayurveda and Integrative Medicine, showed the potential for improvement in overall sleep quality in elderly people as well as improve quality of life with regularly practiced yoga routines.
+A 2013 study out of the Journal of Ayurveda and Integrative Medicine, suggested potential for improvement in overall sleep quality in elderly people and improvement in quality of life with regularly practiced yoga routines.

-On top of these benefits there are multiple studies linking yoga to helping with pain control, like this 2013 meta analysis suggesting yoga is a helpful additional therapy for both short term and chronic lower back pain!
-Studies also suggest more broad improvements in many musculoskeletal conditions as they relate to pain and functionality.
+In addition, multiple other studies link yoga to helping with pain control.
+For example, this 2013 meta analysis suggesting yoga is a helpful additional therapy for both short term and chronic lower back pain!
+Studies also suggest broad improvements in many musculoskeletal conditions as they relate to pain and functionality.

-The fun in restorative yoga is that you can do one or two restorative yoga poses, and use this time to learn your body and create mental awareness of different parts of your body.
-It helps create a mind-body connection.
-It's a time to focus on breathing, and truthfully, is a supportive and therapeutic way of introducing you to the practice of yoga for beginners, or a way in which advanced yogis can take there practice to another level!
+Restorative yoga poses, allow an individual the opportunity to truly learn there body.
+Thus, helping to create mental awareness in relation to different parts of your body.
+It helps develop a better mind-body connection.
+It’s a time to focus on breathing.
+Restorative yoga provides a supportive structure, and therapeutic way of introducing the practice of yoga for beginners.
+Perhaps for advanced yogis, offering a productive change in routine.

-Restorative yoga may not be for everyone, but it is great for beginners to the yoga practice and can be practiced easily from the comfort of your home.
-Restorative yoga stands out for its power to relax us, and at the same time, fill us with energy.
-It can help teach us how to listen to our bodies and take care of our needs, but also will restore the sense of security, courage, and control.
+Restorative yoga may not be for everyone.
+However, restorative yoga for beginners at home, is possible.
+Truly, restorative yoga is different.
+It enables practitioners to relax, while at the same time, fills us with energy.
+It can help teach us how to listen to our bodies.
+Thus, improving how we take care of our needs.
+In the process, restoring a sense of security, courage, and control.

 Remember to be open and curious, to play and experiment, and to enjoy the countless benefits that restorative yoga will bring you.